Pledge to pull garlic mustard at Crosby Farm Park

 Volunteers pledge to a total of 8 hours of garlic mustard removal – 2 hours will be completed at the training plus an additional 6 hours coordinated on your own.
 If you bring someone with you, their hours count towards your pledged time.
 For example, if you participate in the 2-hour training and removal session, then bring 2 friends, classmates or family members to the site for a 2-hour session, that totals 8 hours of garlic mustard removal time and the completion of your pledge!

-Pulling technique, where to pull and additional details will be covered during the training.
+Pulling technique, where to pull and additional details will be covered during the training event.

 Ready to register?

-You will receive a confirmation email with details and directions from firstname.lastname@example.org within two business days.
+You will receive a confirmation email from email@example.com within two business days.
 (If you don't, please check your SPAM folder.)

 Can't make it?